straylightagency/php-fonts/README.md

 # PHP Fonts Manager

-Helper to rendering HTML tags to load fonts from services like Google Fonts or Bunny Fonts.
+Helper to rendering HTML tags to load fonts from services like Google Fonts, Bunny Fonts, Adobe Fonts or FontAwesome.

 ## Installation